asarav/fullstack-ts-langchain/README.md

 Open your web browser and navigate to http://localhost:3000 to access the application's UI.

 ### TODOS:
-- Separation of API calls on the client to its own dedicated api directory so that they can be moved server side potentially
 - Dockerization with docker compose files to build and run the client, server, and mongodb in containers simultaneously with the proper environment values
 - Manifest files for running containers within K8's locally (Windows)
 - Introduction of vector stores for better storage of entities so that agents can build their identity over time and constrain themselves to that identity